Originally Posted Online: Sept. 29, 2012, 9:34 pm

 Photo: John Greenwood|

-Actor Bob White portrays George Oldefest, who was the Moline street commissioner and then the sexton for Riverside Cemetery, describes his character during Echoes From Riverside: Gone, But Not Forgotten, where actors portrayed some of Moline's early citizens.
+Actor Bob White portrays George Oldefest, who was the Moline street commissioner and then the sexton for Riverside Cemetery, describes his character during Echoes From Riverside: Gone, But Not Forgotten, where actors portrayed some of Moline's early citizens on Saturday, Sept.
+29, 2012.
 His burial plot is next to the Velie grave site, high on the hill of the cemetery.

 Riverside Cemetery in Moline is haunted with history.
 Saturday, eight former area settlers returned to the grounds where they were buried to tell their stories.